IELTS Writing Task 1 Bar Chart October 2018

 The diagram below shows the stages and equipment used in the cement-making process, and how cement is used to produce concrete for building purposes.

-• Source: IELTS Cambridge English Test Book 8
+• Source: IELTS Cambridge English Test Book

 Diagram Model Answer

-The diagrams illustrate the way in which cement is made and how it is then used in the process of making concrete.
+The diagrams illustrate the steps and equipment involved in the production of cement and the way in which cement is then used to make concrete.

 Regarding the second diagram, concrete consists of mainly gravel, which is small stones, and this makes up 50% of the ingredients.
 The other materials used are sand (25%), cement (15%) and water (10%).
 These are all poured into a concrete mixer which continually rotates to combine the materials and ultimately produces concrete.